Lekic/trace/app/views/documentation/_functionalrequirement2.html.md

 ### Preconditions

 The user is logged in and has the necessary permissions to create, read, update and delete feral pest sightings.
 The user has opted to create a new entry.
-The user has captured feral pest data (images, video, etc.) and it’s currently stored on the device.
+The user has captured feral pest data (images, video, etc.) and it's currently stored on the device.

 ### Required for